ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/WifiInterface.md

 To bring up the network interface:

-1. Instantiate an implementation of the WiFiInterface class (for example, the <a href="https://github.com/armmbed/esp8266-driver" target="_blank">ESP8266Interface</a>).
+1. Instantiate an implementation of the WiFiInterface class (for example, the ESP8266Interface).
 1. Call the `connect` function with an SSID and password for the Wi-Fi network.
 1. Once connected, the WiFiInterface can be used as a target for opening <a href="/docs/v5.6/reference/network-socket.html" target="_blank">network sockets</a>.